hashstation/hashstation/INSTALL-Installer.md

-# Deploying Fitcrack server using installer
+# Deploying Hashstation server using installer

-Note: Since Fitcrack 2.4.0, [Docker](INSTALL-Docker.md) is the recommended way of deployment.
+Note: Since Hashstation 2.4.0, [Docker](INSTALL-Docker.md) is the recommended way of deployment.
 Consider using Docker.

-This document describes how to install Fitcrack server using installer.
+This document describes how to install Hashstation server using installer.
 It contains cookbooks for various popular Linux distros + general installation instructions.